admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/EventPayload/timestamp](http://admin-shell.io/aas/3/0/EventPayload/timestamp) The attribute timestamp of the EventPayload class as defined in IDTA-01001-3-0.

-## EventPayload/payload
+## EventPayload/topic

- [http://admin-shell.io/aas/3/0/EventPayload/payload](http://admin-shell.io/aas/3/0/EventPayload/payload) The attribute payload of the EventPayload class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/EventPayload/topic](http://admin-shell.io/aas/3/0/EventPayload/topic) The attribute topic of the EventPayload class as defined in IDTA-01001-3-0.

+// Submodel Element File

 ## File
  A File is a data element that represents a file via its path description.